Testing BDI-based Multi-Agent Systems using Discrete Event Simulation: Conclusion and Future Work

-\firstReview{ \paragraph{ \ref{rq:abstract-spec}: \Paste{RQ2text} } } A \ac{BDI} framework must support modular execution models, abstracting platform-specific functionalities and encapsulating them into a deployment-agnostic \ac{API}, that allows external scheduling of agents' reasoning cycles.
-The framework should maintain a clean separation between agent logic and execution infrastructure, allowing the same specification to run both in simulation and on real-world hardware without modifications.
+A \ac{BDI} framework must support modular execution models, abstracting platform-specific functionalities and encapsulating them into a deployment-agnostic \ac{API}, that allows external scheduling of agents' reasoning cycles.
+The framework should maintain a clean separation between agent logic and execution infrastructure, allowing the same specification to run both in simulation and in the real-world target environment without modifications.
 Implementations should interpret the same agent logic differently.
 Core to the \emph{simulated} deployment is the ability to execute \ac{BDI} agents deterministically, to ensure reproducibility.
 The same is not true in \emph{real-world deployments} where concurrency and asynchrony are inherent, and sometimes even desirable and exploitable.
 Therefore, the deployment-agnostic \ac{API} should \emph{virtualise} functionalities covering all potential sources of non-determinism, such as random number generation and external events.

-\firstReview{ \paragraph{ \ref{rq:des}: \Paste{RQ3text} } }
+\paragraph{ \ref{rq:des}: \Paste{RQ3text} }

 \ac{BDI} agent execution can be mapped onto \ac{DES} by treating key stages of the reasoning cycle as discrete events, scheduled within the simulator.
 We identify four mapping granularities, each with distinct implications: \begin{itemize} \item \textbf{\ac{AMA}} (\Cref{subsubsec:ama}): The most coarse-grained approach, synchronising all agents at each \ac{DES} event, simplifying implementation but discarding interleaving effects. \item \textbf{\ac{ACLI}} (\Cref{subsubsec:acli}): A finer-grained model where each agent executes its full control loop independently, allowing action interleaving but not asynchronous phase execution. \item \textbf{\ac{ACLP}} (\Cref{subsubsec:aclp}): Each atomic phase (sense, deliberate, act) is a distinct \ac{DES} event, preserving concurrency and accurately modelling distributed agent behaviour. \item \textbf{\ac{ABE}} (\Cref{subsubsec:abe}): The finest-grained approach, mapping each \ac{BDI} event to a \ac{DES} event, useful for debugging but behaviourally equivalent to \ac{ACLP}. \end{itemize} Our findings demonstrate that \ac{BDI} execution can be faithfully represented in \ac{DES}, with granularity selection impacting fidelity, performance, and complexity. \ac{ACLP} ensures the highest accuracy but at a computational cost, whereas \ac{AMA} and \ac{ACLI} simplify execution but risk oversimplifying agent interactions.
 The appropriate mapping depends on the testing objectives and the trade-offs between efficiency and behavioural fidelity.